INFO442-Team2/Seattle-Sustenance/Team-2-Wiki.markdown

 - Create stubs to represent all of these components and their functionality as source files
 - Create milestone in GitHub, create and assign issues
 - Create markdown page in repository that contains architecture description

+# Agenda 5/4
+- Lab 4: install npm, write packages.json file
+Follow example in assignment details for React web application Homework 5
+Collaborate to brainstorm and answer questions listed in assignment details Update requirements document with verification details Check that answers account for the reality of your schedules, availability, and time Check that answers are not arbitrary, unnecessary, or vague